 The Xerces Society for Invertebrate Conservation has excellent North American pollinator resources.
-In their recent enewsletter, they also asked their staff for favorite pollinator plant picks.
 Professor Dave Goulson at the University of Sussex (UK) also put together a list of his favorite garden flowers for bees, and it’s well worth checking out!
 And I just saw this new list today: 10 best early spring flowers for pollinating insects… very pretty photos too :)

 I’ve personally benefited from living in a place fairly rich with existing pollinator-friendly plants: apple, pear, plum, and cherry trees; rhododendrons and azaleas; crocus, wild carrots and thistles; and of course, dandelions and clover.
 But last year, I chose to dig up a sizable portion (about 2,500 square feet) of our lawn out back, in order to replace it with a wildflower meadow (previously I’d just let a large part of the lawn go unmowed, but I was tired of waiting for wildflower seeds to drop in and naturalize, so I decided to give them a helping hand!)
 I wrote a mini-article about creating your own wildflower meadow based on my initial experience in 2014.
 This year, I’m planning to add perennials to my existing annuals!